wbyoung/avn/README.md

 Now when you `cd` into a directory with a `.node-version` file, `avn` will automatically detect the change and use your installed version manager to switch to that version of node.
+What goes in your `.node-version` file?
+A [semver][semver] version number corresponding to the version of Node.js that your project uses.

 ## Plugins